gtsifrikas/Droste/README.md

 ```

 ### Cancel Requests
-The fact that RxCache leverages RxSwift's power, gives us some extra free functionality, such as canceling on-going requests.
+The fact that Droste leverages RxSwift's power, gives us some extra free functionality, such as canceling on-going requests.

 #### Example with `DisposeBag`
 ```swift